-RACF Standard 4: Medication management
+Medication management

-Our RACF has an accurate record of a resident's medication list.
+Our RACF has an accurate record of all residents' medication lists.

-Polypharmacy and adverse medication events are of particular concern in older people and are associated with avoidable hospitalisations and negative health outcomes.
-(36, 37) Having accurate and up-to-date medication information helps RACFs, GPs and the RACF care team to provide safe, high-quality care, and ensures that other healthcare providers who see a resident are able to have the current and correct medication information.
+Polypharmacy and adverse medication events are of particular concern in older people and are associated with avoidable hospitalisations and negative health outcomes.^{36,37} Having accurate and up-to-date medication information helps RACFs, GPs and the RACF care team to provide safe, high-quality care and ensures that other healthcare providers who see a resident are able to have current and correct medication information.

-Effective communication about medication changes that occur needs to take place between the resident, the RACF and the community pharmacies that are contracted to a RACF.
+Effective communication about medication changes needs to take place between the resident, the RACF and the community pharmacies that are contracted to an RACF.